Neurosarcoidosis is a form of sarcoidosis, in which inflammation occurs in the brain, spinal cord, and other areas of

 Corticosteroids such as prednisone are prescribed to reduce inflammation.
 They are often prescribed until symptoms get better or go away.
 You may need to take the medicines for months, or even years.

 Other medicines may include hormone replacement and medicines that suppress the immune system.

-If you have numbness, weakness, vision or hearing problems, or other problems due to damage of the nerves in the head, you may need physical therapy, braces, a cane, walker or wheelchair.
+If you have numbness, weakness, vision or hearing problems, or other problems due to damage of the nerves in the brain and spinal cord, you may need physical therapy, braces, a cane, walker, or wheelchair.

 Mental disorders or dementia may require medicines for depression, safety interventions, and assistance with care.

 Some cases go away on their own in 4 to 6 months.
 Others continue off and on for the rest of the person's life.
 Neurosarcoidosis can cause permanent disability and, in some cases, death.

 Complications vary, depending on which part of the nervous system is involved and how you respond to treatment.
 Slowly worsening or permanent loss of neurological function is possible.
 In rare cases, the brainstem may be involved.
 This is life threatening.